postcss/postcss/docs/api.md

 * `node (Node|object|string)`: new node.

-Because each node class is identifiable by unique properties, you can use the following shortcuts to create nodes in insert methods:
+Because each node class is identifiable by unique properties, use the following shortcuts to create nodes in insert methods:

 ```js